givxl33t/openmusic-api/README.md

 # openmusic-api

-Submission Project for Back-End Fundamental Class from Dicoding (Revised Submission from 20 December 2021)
+Submission Project for Back-End Fundamental Class from Dicoding (Revised Submission Criteria, 20/12/2021)

 # How to run